 Economics Project Cover Page Design Ideas & Tips

 Now that your economics project is done, it’s time to design a cover page.
-Mind you; colleges often require you to present the project with a cover page featuring all essential information regarding the project.
+Mind you, colleges often require you to present the project with a cover page featuring all essential information regarding the project.
 Plus, a well-designed cover page can attract attention and good grades, even if it isn’t a compulsory part of the project.
 After all, it’s the first thing your professor will notice when presented with the project.
-You cannot ignore the economics project cover page design when the stakes are this high.
+When high stakes are high, you cannot ignore the design of the economics project cover page.
 So, here’re a few proven ideas to help you develop an engaging cover page.

 Tip 1: Provide the required info